cramazani/Duplicate-Search/README.md

 ## Parameters for the function

   - hilic          = the data frame containing the HILIC data.
 Make sure the samples are in columns and the metabolites in rows.
-  - metadata       = more informations about the metabolites in the hilic data frame.
+  - metadata       = more informations about the features/peaks in the hilic data frame.
 This data frame must have four columns with the following names:
         - first column  : the metabolites or peak ID.
 Name of first column: "peak".
         - second column : the mass of the peak.
 Name of second column: "mass".
         - third column  : retention time (RT) of the peak.
 Name of third column: "RT".